 - 1 cup Chicken Stock

 - 8 oz Mozzarella Cheese, fresh but dried

 - As Julia Child says, dry your meat.
 We want good color and you can't get that with wet meat.

 - Season your chicken with salt and pepper and in a medium-high heated pan add a little oil and brown the chicken skin side down until golden brown.
 If the chicken sticks to the pan it's not that you didn't use enough oil it's that it's not ready to flip.
 Brown both sides and remove from pan.

-- Either remove or add oil to the pan depending on how much fat was rendered from the chicken, should be about a tablespoon.
+- Either remove or add oil to the pan depending on how much fat was rendered from the chicken, which should be about a tablespoon.
 Add all the onions, seasoning with salt and stirring while the liquid in the onions is being released and scrapping up the fawn (browned bits of chicken).
 If there is a milky liquid around the onions and all the fawn is has released, cover the pan stirring every few minutes until the onions are tender.
-Once they are extremely tender remove lid and let whatever liquid is there cook away.
-Once the liquid is gone add 1/2 the butter, sugar and cook stirring until onions are a deep caramel color.
+Once they are extremely tender remove the lid and let whatever liquid is there cook away.
+Once the liquid is gone add 1/2 of the butter, sugar and cook stirring until onions are a deep caramel color.

 - Once the onions are caramelized turn on your fan (you'll thank me for this!) add the balsamic vinegar. cook down the balsamic until it has reduced to about 1/2 the volume and add the chicken stock and nestle the chicken skin side up back to the pan.
 Cover and let cook until the chicken is cooked through.
 Flipping the chicken once about 2/3rds of the way cooked.